tim-peterson/omniphenotype/README.md

 # omniphenotype
-For the `Cell growth is an omniphenotype` paper.
+Code for the `Cell growth is an omniphenotype` paper.

-Code for to generate data for each figure written in PHP or MySQL.
+Code to generate data for each figure was written in PHP or MySQL.
 The underlying data can be accessed as described in the methods.

 ### Figure 2

-- figure1.sql has multiple MySQL commands that are needed to generate the data shown in Figure 2.
+- figure2.sql has multiple MySQL commands that are needed to generate the data shown in Figure 2.

 ### Figure 3